Mais History, Family Crest & Coats of Arms

 Early Notables of the Mais family (pre 1700)

-Another 22 words (2 lines of text) are included under the topic Early Mais Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Mais Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Mais family to the New World and Oceana
+Migration of the Mais family

 Some of the first settlers of this family name or some of its variants were: Wilhelm May, who settled in Virginia in 1683; Heinrich May, a Hessian mercenary who settled in Newfoundland after fighting in the American Revolution, Adam Mai, who came from Bremen to New York in 1857.